gknowles/dimcli/docs/src/guide.md

 - GNU style command lines (-o, --output=FILE, etc.)
 - parses directly to any supplied (or implicitly created) variable that is:
     - default constructible
     - copyable
-  - assignable from string, has an istream extraction operator, or has a specialization of Cli\::fromString\<T>()
+    - assignable from string, has an istream extraction operator, or has a specialization of Cli::fromString&lt;T>()
 - help generation
 - option definitions can be scattered across multiple files
 - git style subcommands
 - response files (requires `<filesystem>` support)
 - works whether exceptions and RTTI are enabled or disabled
+- distributed under the Boost Software License, Version 1.0.

 How does it feel?